ekino/gems/a11y/README.md

 ### 9. ARIA Attributes (When Necessary)

-Only use ARIA when HTML semantics aren't sufficient.
+Only use ARIA when HTML semantics aren't sufficient or when a native element cannot be used.
+Be aware that misusing ARIA can cause accessibility errors.

+ARIA should enhance accessibility features.
+Native HTML elements don't need ARIA attributes as they have everything built-in.
+However, ARIA is necessary for custom components when native elements don't provide the required flexibility.
+Refer to [ARIA Design Patterns](https://www.w3.org/WAI/ARIA/apg/patterns/) for implementation guidance.

+> **Note:** Some ARIA attributes like `aria-selected` or `aria-expanded` must be updated dynamically via JavaScript.

 ```html
 <!-- ❌ Avoid: unnecessary ARIA -->